 What are your objectives ?
 Defining one or more specific objectives (increasing your venue filling rate, attracting first-time visitors, building loyalty, developing attendance for a particular type of event...)
 It will enable you to choose the best approach for segmenting your audience.

+What are the most relevant segments and sub-segments to consider ?
 Here are just a few examples of what you can imagine.
 Don't hesitate to discuss these topics with your counterparts in other locations, or to ask for help of CRM and cultural marketing specialists like Arenametrix.

 Do you have the right tool and strategy for segmenting and distributing your communications ?
 To segment effectively, you need a high-performance CRM tool.
 You also need to define a roadmap to deploy your CRM strategy effectively and involve your teams collaboratively.
 At Arenametrix, we offer a simple, intuitive tool and a support plan to guide you step by step through these issues.
+Contact us to find out how Arenametrix can help you.